-Asbestos exposure is the only known cause of mesothelioma cancer.
+Asbestos exposure is the primary cause of mesothelioma cancer.
 When inhaled or ingested, microscopic asbestos fibers can become lodged in organ tissue, causing scarring that can eventually develop into mesothelioma cancer.

 Asbestos refers to a group of six naturally occurring minerals including chrysotile, amosite, crocidolite, tremolite, actinolite, and anthrophylite.
 All six are known carcinogens.
 The most common types are chrysotile, also known as “white asbestos,” amosite or “brown asbestos,” and crocidolite, known as “blue asbestos.”